cfsworkload/smart-home-monitor/README.md

 ## Create dashDB decision tree and add Bluemix credentials to Node-RED

 The back end Node-RED applicaton has been provisoned with the needed flows.
 It has three independent lanes.
-One that starts the **converyPayload** node that after connected to the real time data in the **IoT Foundation** service, sends the data to dashDB for scoring against the decision tree and sends it to a websocket that is connected to the front end.
+One that starts the **converyPayload** node that after connected to the real time data in the **IoT Foundation** service, sends the data to dashDB for scoring against the decision tree model and sends the results to a websocket that is connected to the front end.
 The next lane that starts with the **extract location** node, after connected to IOT data, queries **dashDB** for providers in the area based on the IOT devices longitude and latitude and forwards to another websocket connected to the front end.
 The last lane that starts with the **Create dashDB tree** node is run once at the beginning of this process to create the decision tree by sending an R script through REST API to run against the historical data in the MINING_INPUT table to be used later in the top Node-red lane.

 1. Naviate to {App-name}-back-end's dashboard.
 2. Click **Show Credentials** for the **dashDB** service.
-3. Copy the **username**, **https_url**, and the **password**.
+3. Copy the **username**, **https_url**, and the **password** for DashDB.
 4. Click **Show Credentials** for the **Internet of Things Foundation** service.
 5. Copy the **apiKey** and **apiToken**.
 6. Navigate to the Node-RED flow by clicking on the URL at the top of the page and clicking on the **Go to your Node-RED flow editor** button.